 Advice for Queen Anne

 So, if Queen Anne were living in modern times, as an astrologer, what advice would I give her?
-Well, even though Queen Anne’s most likely imbalance would be in the direction of becoming dangerously Wet, because I am an astrologer and not a trained physician, I would be extremely cautious about giving advice to directly influence her Wet and Dry balance.
+Well, Queen Anne’s most likely imbalance would be in the direction of becoming dangerously Wet.
+On the other hand, because I am an astrologer and not a trained physician, I would be extremely cautious about giving advice to directly influence her Wet and Dry balance.
 The reason for this is that even though as a general rule she could use to dry, if she became too dry, this could send the pendulum swinging even further in the wet direction, which could be perilous for her.

 In Queen Anne’s case, she was in the middle of the Hot/Cold axis, and thus, far from the danger zone in either direction.
 So rather than suggest drying foods and activities, I would suggest gently warming activities, such as mild exercise and heating herbs and spices in moderation.
 As we would want to avoid pendulum swings at all costs, I would suggest that she pay very close attention to her body, making changes very slowly.
 If she had a bad reaction to a change she was making, she should slow down or stop to give her body time to adjust.